IQGobo/randomanager/README.md

 Status
 ======

-/!\ Currently only able to connect to a server, no other functionality active! /!\
+/!\ Currently only able to connect to a server and send a few basic replies, no event management as of now! /!\

 Newer versions of the discord.js library require some rather big changes, most sample code out there is outdated.